-- Minnesota’s Native American population is currently about 75,000 according to the U.S. Census.
-This comprises 1% of the total state population.
+- Minnesota’s Native American population is currently about 1.4% of the total state population, according to the U.S. Census.

 8. Winters are typically snow-filled

-Winters are always white in Minnesota.
-Each year, an average of 36 to 70 inches of snow falls across the state.
-If you aren’t accustomed to the snow, be sure to stock up on winter gear, like a down coat and hefty mittens.
+Every winter, an average of 36 to 70 inches of snow falls across the state.
+If you aren’t accustomed to the snow, be sure to stock up on warm winter gear, like a down coat, boots and mittens.

 9. It’s nicknamed the Land of 10,000 Lakes for a reason

-Although the state is known as the Land of 10,000 Lakes, Minnesota is actually home to nearly 12,000 lakes.
-Those lakes are a year-round destination for Minnesotans to engage in their favorite pastimes, including fishing, kayaking and boating.
+Although the state is known as the Land of 10,000 Lakes, there are nearly 12,000 lakes in Minnesota.
+Lakes are a year-round destination for locals to engage in their favorite watersports, like fishing, kayaking and boating.

 Additionally, owning a lakeshore home or cabin is popular in Minnesota.
 With so many lakes in the area, a property on the water — whether it’s your main home or a weekend retreat — is coveted.